-Jackson Hospital's emergency department (ED) is staffed with specially trained physicians and personnel who are available 24 hours a day, 7 days a week.
-In life-threatening situations, an ED is the place to go.
-However, keep in mind that EDs are not set up to care for routine illnesses, and they do not work on a 1st-come, 1st-served basis.
+Jackson Hospital's Emergency Department (ED) is staffed with specially trained physicians and personnel who are available 24 hours a day, 7days a week.
+In life-threatening situations, the Emergency Department is the place to go.
+However, keep in mind that the ED is not set up to care for routine illnesses, and they do not work on a 1st-come, 1st-served basis.
 At Jackson Hospital, we make every effort to see patients as they check into the ED; however, priority must be given to the most seriously ill or injured.

 When Should You Visit the ED?

 Everyone gets sick once in a while.
 Some illnesses can be taken care of with over-the-counter medications and a little rest.
 Others require a visit to the doctor or prescription medications.
 But there are some illnesses that can't wait for a doctor's appointment.
 They require immediate attention—a trip to the ED.
 These simple tips will help you learn whether the ED is the place to go the next time you get sick.*

 - Pain in the left arm, neck and jaw.

 - Shortness of breath.

 - Sudden onset headache that can be described as "the worst headache of your life."